 10 Tips To Soothe Heartburn During Pregnancy

 Most women experience heartburn when pregnant.
 The hormone that relaxes muscles during pregnancy, Progesterone, also relaxes the value in the esophagus that keeps acid from being forced into the throat.
 Another cause for heartburn during pregnancy is as the uterus grows it pushes on your stomach which can force acid up into your esophagus.
 There are many strategies to prevent and to soothe heartburn once it starts that are effective and safe for both you and baby.
 Here are 10 tips to soothe heartburn during pregnancy.

-- Eat small meals: Eating small meals can eliminate a full stomach which can contribute to overproduction of acid in your stomach.
+- Eat small meals: Eating small meals can eliminate a full stomach that contributes to overproduction of acid in your stomach.
 Instead of three full meals, try to eat 4-7 smaller meals throughout the day.